 Solar charging systems are not standard equipment on most RVs as they only benefit RVers who camp for days at a time in areas where there are no power hookups.
 So solar remains a custom option like having a satellite dish installed.
 Many RV manufacturers will pre-wire for solar panels to simplify the process of running cable from the roof into the RV.

-If you think camping off-the-grid is something you're interested in, then I encourage you to try it out first before making any kind of significant investment in solar or generators.
+If you feel camping off-the-grid is something you're interested in, then I encourage you to try it out first before making a significant investment in solar or generators.
 Consider starting out with a portable solar panel kit.
 There is no permanent installation required and they provide plenty of power to keep your batteries charged.
-Just store it when you don't need it.
+Just store the portable panel when you don't need it.
 If you decide to expand to a permanent solar install, your portable kit will still come in very handy.

 There are many beautiful campgrounds located on public, National Park, or State owned land.
 Camping at these campgrounds is inexpensive and often free.
 However, what you gain in beautiful scenery and solitude you lose in amenities.
 So having a totally self-contained and self-sufficient RV prevents us from having to sacrifice much.
 In fact we can function quite well off-the-grid without campsite amenities.
 This has allowed us to expand our camping options, be more spontaneous, and even save money in the process.

 Don't ditch your generator for solar.
 You will still have an occaisional need for a generator.
 For instance, you may need to fire up your air conditioner, heater or other power hungry appliance.
 Your solar array isn't going to generate much power when when sun exposure is limited by tree cover or on stormy days.
 In those instances you may need a generator as a backup to recharge your battery bank.
 In place of an on-board generator, some keep a small portable generator on-hand solely for the purpose of battery charging.

 What can you power with solar?